The Rotorcraft Directorate is responsible for:

 Safety Promotion Concept for Design and Equipment

-The FAA wrote a white paper (PDF) that describes a concept promoting an intuitive, voluntary tool for researching the level of safety for six different categories of rotorcraft design and equipment.
-The concept was provided to industry for further development.
-The concept seeks to better inform and educate rotorcraft stakeholders while promoting increased voluntary equipage to higher levels of safety.
+The FAA released a white paper in December 2020 that described a concept promoting voluntary options for enhancing safety for six different categories of rotorcraft design and equipment.
+The purpose of the concept is to better inform and educate rotorcraft stakeholders and promote increased voluntary equipage in areas that have the potential to reduce fatal accidents.
+The white paper was provided to industry.
+Further development of the concept is in progress and updates will be posted as they become available.